South Korea raises virus alert level to 'highest' as cases surge | The Japan Times

 Daegu — South Korea’s fourth-biggest city, with a population of 2.5 million — reported more than 90 new cases on Sunday, bringing the city’s total to 247, mayor Kwon Young-jin said.

-“The crisis level of Daegu and the North Gyeongsang province is grave,” said Kwon, who advised locals to stay indoors.
+The mayor asked all Shincheonji members with symptoms to come forward and be tested, with hundreds of members yet to be reached by authorities.

-The mayor asked all Shincheonji members with symptoms to come forward and be tested.
-Authorities have yet to reach around 670 members of the church.
+Moon described the situation in Daegu and Cheongdo — the birthplace of Shincheonji’s founder Lee Man-hee — as a “national crisis,” adding the cities will receive “full support” for any lacking medical supplies and personnel.

-Shincheonji is often accused of being a cult, and claims its founder has donned the mantle of Jesus Christ and will take 144,000 people with him to heaven on judgment day.
+Shincheonji, often accused of being a cult, claims its founder has donned the mantle of Jesus Christ and will take 144,000 people with him to heaven on judgment day.

 But with more church members than available places in heaven, they are said to have to compete for slots and pursue converts.

-It was unclear how they had contracted the infection, but authorities said one of the victims were likely exposed to the virus before their trip, given Israel has reported only one confirmed COVID-19 case so far.
+It was unclear how they had been infected, but authorities said one of the victims were likely exposed to the virus before their trip, given Israel has reported only one confirmed COVID-19 case so far.

 Israel has issued an entry ban on South Koreans and refused to allow non-Israelis to disembark from a Korean Air plane on Saturday.